franconte98/k8s_init_cluster/README.md

-# Configuration bash scripts for a quick setup of a Kubernetes Cluster (Bare Metal)
+# Configuration bash scripts for a quick setup of a Kubernetes Cluster (VMs)

 The repository contains simple bash files to quickly setup the nodes of a Kubernetes Cluster running on a Linux Distro.